|Weight||165 g||170 g||180 g|

 The Source Widepac 2L Hydration System is a functional and fully-featured hydration system.
-Marketing of the product promises a virtually maintenance-free system, negating many of the common hygiene issues associated with water reservoirs.
+The product promises a virtually maintenance-free system, negating many of the common hygiene issues associated with water reservoirs.
 In this regard, the Widepac does not disappoint.
 Despite heavy use and abuse, I did not experience any problems with microbial growth.
 Most components of the system also combined to provide taste-free, clean water.
-The Sawyer Mini Filter, as part of the Source Water Filtering Kit, is also a great accessory when added in-line or used separately.
+The Sawyer Mini Filter, as part of the Source Water Filtering Kit, is a good accessory when added in-line or used separately.

 - “All the bells and whistles” design with quick-disconnect hose, locking bite valve, and bite valve cover

 - Innovative carrying/hanging handle also makes reservoir easy to fill

 - Wide-access opening allows adding ice and enables easy filling, emptying, and cleaning

 - Reservoir does not add plastic taste and resists bacterial growth

 - Comes in a few sizes up to 3 Liters

 - Compatibility/partnership with Sawyer Mini Filter (awesome in its own right)

 - Full unit is about twice as heavy as some competitors (though the same as one Nalgene)

 - One hose (of two I received) added a very strong plastic taste to standing water